Ericson2314/baccumulation/economics-math.md

 ```math
 f' = a \mapsto \lim_{x \to a} \frac {f(x) - f(a)} {x - a}
 ```
-The standard gemometric interpretation of this is we have a family of secants, with the two points of the secant growing ever closer together, and their limit is the one-point tangent.[^tangent limit] expresion underneath the limit is the slopes of the family of secants, and with the limit it is the slop of the tangent.
+The standard gemometric interpretation of this is we have a family of secants, with the two points of the secant growing ever closer together, and their limit is the one-point tangent.[^tangent-limit] expresion underneath the limit is the slopes of the family of secants, and with the limit it is the slop of the tangent.

 [^tangent-limit]: For anyone not familiar, the [Wikipedia page on tangants](https://en.wikipedia.org/wiki/Tangent) speaks of this limit somewhat.